InnovateForVegas/doc-org-howtos/doc/en/naming.md

 A tag *opentransit* may show up across countless projects within GitHub (though as of this writing, it is unused globally, though there are opentransit project names to be found in a GitHub search).
 Using the naming prefix will avoid losing our limited search result set to a larger adoption of a particular topic tag later.

 This is not a guarantee, but it does make organization-wide topic tags more useful for a longer period of time.
 It is also possible and simple to add additional topic tags so that particular repositories **do** appear in searches for related topics.
-For example, a *python* or *postgresql* topic tag will place a particular project into those topics, along with eg *cfv-opentransit*.
+For example, a *python* or *postgresql* topic tag will place a particular project into those topics, along with eg *ifv-opentransit*.

 You can visit the top level Topics section of GitHub for more information and to search and browse topics: